kairosagency/GoogleAnalyticsServerSideBundle/README.md

     {{ gajs.getGAjs('trackingID','domain')|raw }}
 ```

-Don't forget the raw if you don't want the tag to be escaped.
+Don't forget the raw if you don't want the tag to be escaped bu twig.
 Your ga.js session will be automatically synched with your server side session (client id is shared in the cookies).

 #### With an old google analytics account :

+**Warning** This is deprecated and not supported any more

 ``` php